EVERY ENCOUNTER MATTERS

 By equipping first responders with the knowledge and skills they need to navigate these situations, we’re working towards ensuring that emergency services are beneficial to all members of the community, including those with autism.

-Our interactive trainings are designed to equip first responders with the tools they need to:
+Our interactive trainings equip first responders with essential tools for autism awareness:

 OUR STORY